Crime & Safety

 Raccoon Attack Prompts Warning From Police In Bergen County

-Ridgewood police warned residents to be alert after a racoon attack and a later sighting of a sick animal.
+Ridgewood police warned residents to be alert after a racoon attack over the weekend.

 RIDGEWOOD, NJ — A raccoon attack in Ridgewood over the weekend prompted a warning from police.